 To make sure lisinopril is safe for you, tell your doctor if you:

-- have had an allergy to lisinopril or another heart medicine in the past
+- have had an allergic reaction to lisinopril or any other medicine in the past

 - are having dialysis or any other type of blood filtration